This function extracts the different variance components of a mixed model and

 ) and residual ("residual"

-) variance are the most computational intensive components, and hence may take a few seconds to calculate.- verbose
+) variance are the most computational intensive components, and hence may take a few seconds to calculate.- tolerance

 Tolerance for singularity check of random effects, to decide whether to compute random effect variances or not.
 Indicates up to which value the convergence result is accepted.
 The larger tolerance is, the stricter the test will be.
 See